 Additional prohibited substances are specifically identified in the Model Regulations.

-When no portable tank instruction (TPx) appears in column 10 of the Dangerous Goods List for a specific dangerous goods entry, then transport of the substance in not permitted unless a competent authority approval is granted as detailed in 6.7.1.3 of the Model Regulations.
+When no portable tank instruction (Tx) appears in column 10 of the Dangerous Goods List for a specific dangerous goods entry, then transport of the substance in not permitted unless a competent authority approval is granted as detailed in 6.7.1.3 of the Model Regulations.

 (b) Minimum shell thicknesses: The minimum shell thicknesses prescribed are provided in thicknesses relevant to reference steel with a guaranteed minimum tensile strength of 370 N/mm2 and a guaranteed minimum elongation of 27%.
 When other materials are used equivalent thickness calculations should be performed.
 Minimum thicknesses range from 5 mm to 10 mm.
-Section2 of these guidelines provides guidance for assigning minimum thicknesses.
+Section C.2 of these guidelines provides guidance for assigning minimum thicknesses.
 Granular or powdered solid substances of packing groups II or III may be transported in tanks with minimum shell thicknesses of 5 mm in the reference steel regardless of the tank diameter when 6.7.2.4.2 of the Model Regulations is specified in the portable tank instructions in 4.2.5.2.6 relevant to a given substance.
-Regardless of the minimum thickness specified in Section 2 of these guidelines, if the thickness determined in accordance with the provisions of section 6.7.2.4 is greater, the greater thickness shall be applied.
+Regardless of the minimum thickness specified in Section C.2 of these guidelines, if the thickness determined in accordance with the provisions of section 6.7.2.4 is greater, the greater thickness shall be applied.
 A reduced thickness may also be authorized in accordance with 6.7.2.4.3 for substances assigned to portable tank instructions T1 and T2.

 (c) Corrosive effects of substances on materials of construction: The minimum thicknesses prescribed do not take a substance’s corrosive effects into account.
 The consignor must ensure that the tank materials of construction are compatible with the lading.